mtiller/ModelicaBook/text/source/behavior/equations/first_order.rst

 in terms of differential equations.
 But the initial conditions we choose are just as important as the equations.

-For this reason, Modelica also provide constructs for describing the initialization of our system of equations.
+For this reason, Modelica also provides constructs for describing the initialization of our system of equations.
 For example, if we wanted the initial value of ``x`` in our model to be *2*, we could add an ``initial equation`` section to our model as follows: